About the Women's

 We will be a voice for womens health

-The Women’s Strategic Plan positions us to anticipate and respond to current and future challenges as well as embrace new opportunities as they arise over the next five years.
+The Women’s Strategic Plan positions us to respond to these challenges as well as embrace new opportunities as they arise over the next five years.
 We will focus on developing our tertiary services and our specialist expertise, balanced with serving our local communities in the inner north and west suburbs of Melbourne and the Bayside area.
 We will develop new and innovative ways of delivering high quality and responsive healthcare to women and newborns.
 Our goal of putting our patients and consumers at the centre of everything we do will drive innovative and flexible approaches to providing our care and services as we strive to provide an exceptional experience of healthcare at the Women’s.

 As a state-wide leader in women’s and newborns' health we will build capacity across the health system by partnering with other heath services and sharing our expertise, skills, knowledge and research so that more women and newborns can access high quality healthcare closer to where they live.
 We will also look at options for increasing delivery of our services beyond the walls of the hospital so that women can access care in, or closer to home.
 Sandringham will set the standard in care for women and newborns at a community hospital.